Capitalism goes in stages : Mercantile in the 18th century, industrial in the 19th and global capitalism throughout the 20th.

 If energy is stored capitals, the modern corporation is the high performance engine of capitalisation.
 Created in law with the powers to convert social and physical energy into all the capitals required to drive both social and economic growth.
 What ever the purpose of the incorporator of an individual corporation, the legislature had invested in the legal form a far greater ambition — whether they were aware of it or not.

 What this means is that corporations don’t just exist, as economists and some lawyers argue, because they reduce transaction costs for shareholders.
-After all, transaction costs are the energy/value used to convert one capital into another.
+After all, transaction costs are the energy/value used to convert or exchange one capital into another.
 More importantly, reducing transaction costs can never turn a negative value return on the value invested into a positive one.
 This is because the transaction costs are always deducted from the net value.

 To sum up, corporations exist because they are more efficient at converting capital to produce greater value than individuals.
 When properly conceived, incorporated entities naturally increase the efficiency of value/energy conversion within society as a whole.

-The Rise of the Decapitalists
+The Rise of the Decapitalists and the Fall of Capitalism

 In fact, many who claim to be the champions of capitalism are better understood as decapitalists.
 Consider the following statement from Warren Buffett defending a Brazilian private equity firm known for “zero-based budgeting,” or in plain speak, cutting jobs, closing factories and slashing costs: